-Table 16: Fitted parameter of OLS regression to analyze impact of first putts and birdie putts.
+Table 17: Fitted parameter of OLS regression to analyze impact of first putts and birdie putts.

-Next, we consider putting performance on the 4th round of play: Sunday, the last day of a tournament.
+Next, we consider putting performance on the fourth round of play: Sunday, the last day of a tournament.
 In particular, we are interested in determining whether putting performance suffers due to psychological pressure.
-To that end, in Table 17 we first compare player-specific putts gained per putt in the 3rd round versus the 4th round.
-The results indicate that the difference is insignificant as compared to the deviations of either the 3rd or 4th round estimates.
-Still, the lack of a significant difference does not exclude the possibility of psychological factors since many players in the 4th round are out of contention by the time the round begins.
+To that end, in Table 18 we first compare player-specific putts gained per putt in the third round versus the fourth round.
+The results indicate that the difference is insignificant as compared to the deviations of either the third or fourth round estimates.
+Still, the lack of a significant difference does not exclude the possibility of psychological factors because many players in the fourth round are out of contention by the time the round begins.